TheRealChrisWilliams/TheRealChrisWilliams/README.md

 # Welcome to my GitHub.

-## The road ahead is long and treachourous, here take this: *ChatGPT*
+## The road ahead is long and treacherous, here take this: *ChatGPT*

 <div id="badges">
   <a href="https://www.linkedin.com/in/chris-williams-767b1a217/">